gunn/ember-auto/README.md

 });
 ```
 ## Contribute
+Ember Auto wants to stay light.
+If you think you can enhance it, please do!
+Improvements to this readme would be particularly appreciated.

 Ember Auto uses [node.js](http://nodejs.org/) and [grunt](http://gruntjs.com/) as a build system, these two libraries will need to be installed before starting.

 ### Setup